Causal Inference with Missing Exposures and Missing Outcomes: Building in Complexity

 Many studies feature only a subset of the challenges described above.
-We, thus, provide causal models and identification results for a series of hypothetical studies with increasing complexity in the hope of providing a useful reference for a broad range of real-world studies.
-For simplicity, we focus on defining and identifying causal parameters under a single level of the exposure, but our results naturally generalize to causal effects defined in terms of contrasts of counterfactual outcome distributions under two levels of the exposure (i.e., the average treatment effect or the causal risk ratio).
+We provide causal models and identification results for a series of hypothetical studies with increasing complexity.
+For simplicity, we focus on defining and identifying causal estimands under a single level of the exposure, but our results naturally generalize to causal effects defined in terms of contrasts of counterfactual outcome distributions under two levels of the exposure (i.e., the average treatment effect or causal risk ratio).
+In Appendix S1, we review the classic ``point-treatment'' problem, where we have measured confounding by baseline covariates $L$, a binary exposure $A$ occurring at single time-point, and an outcome $Y$ occurring at the study's close.
+Appendix S2 provides a brief review of approaches to handle missingness on the baseline confounders $L$.